 In anticipation of graduation, we are pleased to assist students by offering important resources and information throughout the employment search process.
 We provide career counseling and job vacancy leads, interviewing tips and resume critique to create opportunities for employers and students to interact.
 We continue to offer employment search information and support to alumni throughout their careers.

-Informational Career Fair
+Annual Career Fair

 Mark your calendars!
 Our fall Career Fair is on the third Thursday in October.
-For more information click here.